 Some staff and students may feel more comfortable showing something that says they do not have to wear a face covering, whereas some may wish to be discreet and not, for example, wear a lanyard or carry a badge.
 We would remind everyone to be respectful and considerate to others in such circumstances, noting that reasons for not wearing a face covering may not be visible to others

 If you’re not wearing a lanyard or other indication that you’re exempt, you may be asked to put on a face covering when you join a meeting or seminar or enter a space like the Library.
 Just explain that you are exempt.

 If you’ve forgotten your face covering

 If you’ve forgotten your face covering, you may be offered one or asked to purchase one from the vending machines in various locations on campus.

 If you don’t wish to wear a face covering (and do not have an exemption)

-If you don’t wish to wear a face covering and do not have an exeption, you may be denied access to enclosed spaces (eg meeting or seminar rooms, the Library).
-Where possible, you will be assisted to access the resource in another way - for example, an online seminar or the Library Click and Collect Service.
+If you don’t wish to wear a face covering and do not have an exemption, you may be denied access to enclosed spaces (eg meeting or seminar rooms, the Library).
+Where possible, you will be assisted to access the resource in another way - for example, an online seminar or the Library Click and Collect service.
 However, choosing not to wear a face covering is likely to impact on your work or studies, so we advise you to discuss this with your supervisor or line manager.